MarianaJBr/AP-RSD-py/README.md

 The analysis should be done together with Gaussian Streaming Model for RSD and the Convolution Lagrangian Perturbation Theory.
 More info in CLPT_GSRSD https://github.com/wll745881210/CLPT_GSRSD

+The development of this code has profited from the very valuable input of a number of people.
+They are acknowledged here:

+* Mariana Vargas Magana
+* Sebastien Fromentau
+* Omar Abel Rodriguez Lopez

 Run CLASS with the cosmology: